 …..
 Rajesh Deshpande (based upon my personal visit in February 2011)

-Diveagar is a village on the Konkan coast of Maharashtra in the Raigad district.
-It is 170 Kms from Mumbai and an ideal weekend destination for families.
-The beach is long and wide, however the sands are not golden or silver.
-The black patches on the beach could be due to oil spillage in the sea few years ago near Mumbai.
-On weekends there’s lot of activity on the beach ranging from Camel Rides, Horse Buggy rides up to Parasailing.
-There are food stalls selling tender Coconut, Bhel and Chaat.
-However, there are no water sports (at least that was the case in Feb.
-2011).
-Diveagar has still retained its rustic charm of a typical Konkan village despite close proximity to Mumbai and Pune.
+Diveagar is a village on the Konkan coast of Maharashtra.
+It is 170 Kms from Mumbai in the Raigad district.
+It has gained popularity as an ideal weekend destination for families due to its proximity with Mumbai and Pune.
+The beach at Diveagar is long and wide, however the sands are not golden or silver.
+The black patches on the beach could be due to oil spillage in the sea or could be due to manganese deposits.
+On weekends there’s lot of activity on the beach as tourists clog for their share of the beach fun with camel rides, horse buggy rides and parasailing.
+Food stalls selling tender coconut, bhel puri and chaat sprout at weekends.
+Diveagar has still retained its rustic charm of a typical Konkan village despite being close to Mumbai and Pune.

 Diveagar became popular due to Survarnaganesh (an idol of Lord Ganesh made up of 1.5 Kgs of pure Gold).
 The idol was found by a pious lady called Laxmibai while ploughing in her beetle nut plantation.
-Laxmibai graciously donated the idol tothe village panchayat which was later placed in a temple in the village.
+Laxmibai graciously donated the idol to village panchayat which was later placed in a temple in the village.
 Diveagar thus became a famous tourist destination.
-However, in the year 2012, this idol was stolen by thieves and was melted and sold for monetary gains.
+However, in the year 2012, this idol was stolen by thieves and was melted and sold for money.

 How to Reach?